MikeLanier/JMaze/README.md

       you enter when stepping from the entrance).
       * room cannot include the cell adjacent to the exit (the cell you leave when stepping into the exit).
+  * 3D View
+    * From entrance cell, when facing stairs, backwall to black
+    * From entrance cell, when stairs left or right, draw stairs
+    * From exit cell, show something which implies stairs down
   * number of rooms a factor of the size of the maze
   * size of a room is random
   * some doors will be locked, must search maze for key.